What IRS Audits Will Look Like in 2026: Key Risks for Real Estate Owners and Business Leaders

 Final Thoughts

-At Milikowsky Tax Law, we specialize in IRS audit defense for real estate owners, business investors, and high-net-worth individuals.
-If you are concerned about increased audit risk in 2026, contact us to discuss how we can help protect your interests.
+At Milikowsky Tax Law, we focus on IRS audit defense for real estate owners, business investors, and high-net-worth individuals.
+If you want a second set of eyes on your audit exposure in 2026, our team can help protect your interests.

 Contact Milikowsky Tax Law today to discuss your audit risk in 2026.